jones58/typespotting/README.md

 - I set the restart button to only show after the first image (after a win/lose basically) using the same setAttribute method as with the wrong answer and right answer text.
 - During user testing, the idea for some background music came up.
 My partner suggested music from the albums that use Cooper Black.
 I wanted fast tempo ones so I went through them and found ten tracks that I thought would work.
 I chose the instrumentals so it wouldn't interfere with the user's experience of the game, but serve as a backing track.
   - I wrote pseudocode and made the random song selector in a similar way to the random color scheme.
   - I got ChatGPT to teach me the basics of playing music and setting audio volume.
   - I realised one of the songs was pretty offputting (On the Corner by Miles Davis), so i removed it.
 - During user testing, watching users play my game i realised it would be much more intuitive to have a start scren with the rules and any info on it rather than images and a lot of information.
   - I wrote pseudocode and set about changing the existing code to make this work.
   - I added a let's play button and styled it with CSS and currentColor.
+  - This also allowed me to change when the score countdown (-1 point for 10 seconds) starts - when the user clicks the let's play button.

 ///// TODO:
 - End screen
   - Change end of the game bit so score doesn't change at end - basically break out of the interval.
   - Oswald Bruce cooper cut out with speech bubble saying well done
-  - When game done, end screen with picture of Oswald Bruce cooper cut out with speech bubble saying well done
-- Level up announcement and then it goes to next one
-- Check image sources below
 - read over readme, check for typos etc.
  /////

 If I were to keep going and make this game more complicated, I would:

+-  Level up announcement and then it goes to next one

 - Random clicking - take points off when the user randomly clicks, or set some kind of safeguard to stop images changing when user randomly clicks too quickly.
 - Make a new level (4) where trick fonts are introduced - visually similar fonts to Cooper Black as tricks to test players.
 There's a folder of such fonts in my images folder, under "tricks"